 A: When you view one of your accounts, you can now elect to receive future tax bills automatically.
 Use the manage notifications function to set this up.
 Once enabled, you will get an email when a new bill or updated bill is available.
 The email has a link to access the bill directly.
-From there, you can schedule a payment, or print the bill and mail along with your payment.
-The bill remains available online (rendered in the same version as if you had gotten a printed bill) so you can acess the bill at any time.
+From the portal, you can schedule a payment, or print the bill and mail along with your payment.
+The bill remains available online (rendered in the same version as if you had gotten a printed bill) so you can access the bill at any time.
 If you fail to access a new tax bill online at least 30 days before the due date, a bill will be sent by regular mail.

 Q: If I enroll in electronic billing, can I change my mind and opt out?